-7 Do particular laws or regulations apply to the assessment of vertical restraints in specific sectors of industry?
+7 Do particular laws or regulations apply to the assessment of vertical restraints in specific sectors of industry (motor cars, insurance, etc)?
 Please identify the rules and the sectors they cover.

 Sectors subject to specific rules include, inter alia, certain defined public utilities, telecommunications, civil air transport and international maritime transport.
 The sector-specific sources relevant to those industries are: